 Building a Saint Paul that works – for all of us

-I’m running for Mayor of Saint Paul because I believe we can build a city that works for all of us by betting on the limitless potential of our children, families, workers, businesses, and neighborhoods – especially those who have historically been left out of the opportunities our city has to offer.
+I believe we can build a city that works for all of us by betting on the limitless potential of our children, families, workers, businesses, and neighborhoods – especially those who have historically been left out of the opportunities our city has to offer.

 Saint Paul’s disparities in education, employment, and income are a direct result of decades of choices that have too often ignored, undermined, and sabotaged communities of color and lower income neighbors.